Matt-Mf/Mio-Sito/content/projects.md

 * Mobile Tor onion network proxy with backup battery on a Raspberry Pi 3b (a TorBox precursor): Was the high school exam project.
 * Dynamic DNS and NAT Traversal VPN setup for remote smart-working with SoftEtherVPN.
 * Designing a 1 gigabit Openfiber-GPON LAN and WLAN access draft, valid for residential and small office.
+* OPNsense firewall from scratch on pcengines platform.
+(Working on...)

 * Migrate to a Raspberry Pi's Kubernetes cluster all services i use like: Pihole, Nextcloud, Backup solutions like Bacula, ecc.
 (Draft)

 Router modding:

+* Netgear DGND-3700 V2 mod to address overheating issues.
-* Netgear D7000 with custom firmware (Ancistrus) squeezing from a 1,2km 20-megabit adsl line, over 15.700 D / 1050 U (Kbps) at 6db profile!
+* Netgear D7000 with custom firmware (Ancistrus) squeezing from a 1,2km 20-megabit adsl2+ line, over 15.700 D / 1050 U (Kbps) at 6db profile!
 Fast and Stable!
 * TP-Link TD-W8970 with open-source firmware (OpenWrt).
-* Custom PfSense firewall build with pcengines APU board.
-(Draft)

 Android modding:

 * Xiaomi Redmi Go - AOSP android with custom twrp recovery.
 Free from chinese software!
-* Amazon Fire HD 8 flashed with custom rom (LineageOS) twrp recovery, and root access.
+* Amazon Fire HD 8 flashed with custom rom (LineageOS) twrp recovery, and root access (not enabled by default).
 Free from FireOS chains!
-* Android Debug Bridge (adb) tinkering to disable bloatware apps.
+* Android Debug Bridge (adb) tinkering to disable bloatware apps on most of Android devices.
 * Xperia Z2 fresh battery change and LineageX 1.0 with DooMKernel update.
-(Draft)
+* Flash GrapheneOS on Pixel 3a.

 Firmware:

-* Manually updating old and vulnerable CSME Intel firmware on abandoned by vendor motherboard (ASUS).
+* Manually updating old and vulnerable CSME Intel firmware on abandoned by vendor motherboard to address vulnerability(ASUS).
 * Manual update of an Infineon TPM (ASUS) Firmware, abandoned by vendor.